hashgraph/hedera-block-node/server/docs/design/server-status-api.md

 PBJServerStatusService is the entity responsible for handling the server status requests.
 It provides the implementation for the `getServerStatus` rpc endpoint.

 ### ServiceStatus
-Keeps the information of the Service status, such as the first available block, last available block, only latest state, and version information, among others that might be needed by other components.
+Keeps the information of the Service status within the different components of the Block-Node.
 This entity is vital (non-optional) for the Block-Node to function properly.

 ### AckHandler
 It updates the ServiceStatus of the latest Acknowledged block.

 ## Design

+### ServiceStatus
-1. ServiceStatus will store the relevant information to file, as part of the shutdown process, the current status of the server.
+1. ServiceStatus will store the relevant information to file, will update file every time service state changes.
 2. At start-up, the ServiceStatus upon creation, will attempt to restore it state from the file (if available).
 3. The ServiceStatus will be updated by the AckHandler, when a new block is Acknowledged.

+### ServerStatusRequest
-4. The PBJServerStatusService is called by Helidon when a client makes a request to the `serverStatus` rpc endpoint. using `ServerStatusRequest` message.
+1. The PBJServerStatusService is called by Helidon when a client makes a request to the `serverStatus` rpc endpoint. using `ServerStatusRequest` message.
-5. The PBJServerStatusService reads the server status information from the ServiceStatus entity and sends it back to the client via a `ServerStatusResponse` message.
+2. The PBJServerStatusService reads the server status information from the ServiceStatus entity and sends it back to the client via a `ServerStatusResponse` message.

 ## Sequence Diagram